Wellness Simple Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Wellness Simple Limited Ingredient Diet looks to be an above-average dry dog food.
+Judging by its ingredients alone, Wellness Simple Limited Ingredient Diet looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Wellness Simple Limited Ingredient Diet is a plant-based kibble using a moderate amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Wellness Simple Limited Ingredient Diet is a plant-based kibble using a moderate amount of turkey, lamb or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.